 I was born in San Antonio, Texas in 1953.
 I was already

-a committed (or obsessed) artist by first grade, as much as could possible be.
-I didn't have any idea of what art was all about, didn't know any techniques, and didn't have any
+a driven artist by first grade, as much as could possibly be.
+I had little idea of what art was all about, didn't know any techniques, and didn't have any

-After that, I had few real successes, and mostly felt low confidence.
-Free kid's classes, etc. didn't help much at all, and school art didn't help until finally in college I began
+After that, I had few real successes, and mostly felt low self-confidence.
+Free kid's classes, etc. didn't help much at all, and school art didn't either until finally in college I began

 to find my artistic footing.
-My degree in painting and drawing didn't land me a job in real people land, but after a couple of years of working on my "style" I got enough pieces
+My studio fine art degree in painting and drawing didn't land me a job in real folks land, but after a couple of years of working on my "style" I got enough pieces

-of wall sculpture together that I was confident enough to begin approaching galleries in Houston, TX, where my wife and I lived (1985).
+of wall sculpture together to create a body of work that I was confident enough to begin approaching galleries in Houston, TX, where my wife and I lived (1985).

-Kauffman Gallery accepted me and I found some good success with their gallery.
+Kauffman Gallery loved my art me and I found some good success with their gallery.
 Then a few years later, Goldesberry Gallery in Houston began selling my work.

 Now it's quite a few years later.
-I am not making wall sculptures anymore.
-My back issues have ruled it out after about 35 years.
+I'm not making wall sculptures anymore.
+My back issues have ruled such art out after 35 years.
 I've been painting on canvas with acrylic paint again

 for about 8 years.
-It's good to be a 2D painter again, I'm finding...
+It's good to be a 2D painter once more, I'm finding...

 According to Francis Bacon, the job of the artist is to "deepen the mystery."